 Con: Often bland and do not contribute to better brand recognition.

-Paid typography: When you pay for certain fonts, you are ensured a greater degree of flexibility, freedom and uniqueness of personality.
-Options are more numerous and it’s easier to get a font that really suits your brand.
+- Paid typography: When you pay for certain fonts, you are ensured a greater degree of flexibility, freedom, and uniqueness of personality.
+Options are more numerous, and it’s easier to get a font that suits your brand.

 Pro: A much bigger variety of fonts that suit your brand well.

-Custom typography: The surest way to truly make your mark and get a font that is a 100% reflection of your brand identity is to create a font of your own.
+- Custom typography: The best way to truly make your mark and get a font that is a 100% reflection of your brand identity is to create a font of your own.
 Custom typography provides a unique visual language, but it can get quite expensive.
-Creating primary, secondary and tertiary font type is also very time-consuming which can be a problem if you are pressed for time.
-However, all the biggest brands have their own typeface - it really is the signal of a successful business.
+Creating primary, secondary, and tertiary font types is also very time-consuming, which can be a problem if you are pressed for time.
+However, all the biggest brands have their own typeface — a signal of a successful business.

 Con: Time-consuming and expensive.

-Which font is the most complementary with your other brand elements?
+- Which font is the most complementary to your other brand elements?
 Which of the fonts would look best paired with your logo and imagery?
 Look for common traits of these elements and a font, such as round or sharp edges.